 Introduction to construction procurement

-In the context of construction, procurement is the process, led by the construction project manager, of acquiring professional expertise in order to design and construct the project (led by the construction project manager), covers the acquisition of relevant expertise from professional construction consultants, main contractors, sub-contractors, manufacturers and suppliers.
-It is normal for this procurement process to be crystallised into a formal contractual arrangement.
+In the context of construction, procurement is the process, led by the construction project manager, of acquiring professional expertise.
+The purpose of procurement is to design and construct the proposed project, and covers the acquisition of relevant expertise from professional construction consultants, main contractors, sub-contractors, manufacturers and suppliers.
+It is normal for this procurement process to be crystallised into formal contractual arrangements.

-In order to successfully deliver a construction project for the client, the construction project manager will need to enlist the support of a number of design, costing and constructing professionals and organisations.
+In order to successfully deliver a construction project for the client, the construction project manager will need to enlist the support of a number of design, costing and construction professionals and organisations.

-How these professionals and organisations operate, when they are appointed, what they actually contribute to a project and when they carry this work out, is reflected in the chosen procurement route selected; and the selection of an appropriate procurement route is linked to key project criteria which in turn is determined from the client’s requirements.
+How these professionals and organisations operate, when they are appointed, and what they actually contribute to a project and when they carry this work out, is reflected in the chosen procurement route selected.
+The selection of an appropriate procurement route is linked to key project criteria, which in turn are determined from the client’s requirements.
 They will also be appointed by a tendering process – of which, yes, you’ve guessed it – there are several options.

 Construction as a process is typified by project risks and once these risks have been identified and prioritised, a suitable procurement route to reflect the project risk profile can be selected.